 The most common pets are dogs and cats, but you can find information on a whole range of different pets (and keeping your little ones safe around them), from the following sites:

-Remember, you can also discuss pet safety with your public health nurse (health visitor).
+Remember, you can also discuss pet safety with your health visitor.